Opposition decries 'hostage' video as Belarus airs confession of detained journalist

 Lukashenko’s office did not immediately respond to a Reuters request for comment on the accusations.

-Previously, authorities have portrayed Protasevich as an extremist who has facilitated violence.
+Previously, authorities have said Protasevich is an extremist who has facilitated violence.
 They have maintained aired television confessions by members of the opposition were made voluntarily.

 Protasevich said he was giving the interview of his own volition.

-"I'm almost certain they will condemn me publicly, and rallies in support of me will come to nought," Protasevich said of his former associates.
-"But I don't care what they will be saying."
+“I’m almost certain they will condemn me publicly, and rallies in support of me will come to naught,” Protasevich said of his former associates.
+“But I don’t care what they will be saying.”

-"I immediately admitted my guilt in organising massive unauthorized actions," Protasevich said, while praising Lukashenko and criticising opposition figures.
+“I immediately admitted my guilt in organising massive unauthorized actions,” Protasevich said.

 “I criticized Alexander Grigoryevich [Lukashenko] a lot, but when I became more involved in political topics, I began to understand that he was doing the right thing and I certainly respect him,” he said in the 90-minute video.